stan-alam/music/LUCY/README.md

 **5. Oh, and this is for fun, anyone can join!**

 ### I will be using Python to process datasets from the various astronomical organizations and convert these patterns into music.
-### Along with Euterpea, a Haskell music library that is analogous to the Java JFugue API.
+### Along with Europa, a Haskell music library that is analogous to the Java JFugue API.

 extracted from http://www.harmonics.com/lucy/